wrightmat/wrightmat.github.io/obsidian/dnd/characters/Desire.md

 #npc

-Gender: Gender-fluid
+Gender:: Gender-fluid
-Occupation: Brothel-Keeper
+Occupation:: Brothel-Keeper
-Race: Endless
+Race:: Endless

 The anthropomorphic personification of wanting, craving, lust, and attraction, Desire blends in effortlessly with whatever environment they find themselves in.